-From cake pops and cookie bars to coconut and caramel lasagna, all of these desserts can be made with helpful store-bought shortcuts, like pre-made pie crusts and instant pudding.
+From cake pops and cookie bars to caramel lasagna, all of these desserts can be made with helpful store-bought shortcuts, like pre-made pie crusts and instant pudding.

 You might be looking for something simple to take along to a playdate or just something for a midweek sugar craving.

-Either way, this list of 32 excellent easy desserts has plenty to choose from.
+Either way, this list of 32 easy desserts has plenty to choose from.